nleaf/nleaf.github.io/cloud.md

   heading: Experience the Enterprise Cloud
 - template: quote
   block: quote
-  image: "/uploads/EXP_Circle-Mark.svg"
+  image: "/uploads/Homes_Circle-Mark.svg"
   image-alt: Expedient
   quote: "“Expedient’s enterprise level cloud solution freed up our internal resources,
     allowing us the time we needed to implement a best-in-class cloud services platform to support a site that has over 123 million monthly page views and 2.6 billion associated images.
 As a result, we gained efficiencies at all levels.”"
   cite: "- David Mele, President, Homes.com"
-  link: ''
+  link: "/about/media/expedient-announces-largest-deployment-of-enterprise-cloud-platform/"
-  cta: ''
+  cta: Read the press release
 - template: highlights-2-column
   block: highlights-2col
   subheading: 'Public, Private, and Hybrid cloud options to drive your business transformation